Privacy Policy

 Communications

-If you have a permanent account (you signed in with Google or GitHub, so we hold your email address), we may email you for the following purposes:
+If you have a permanent account (so we hold your email address), we may email you for the following purposes:

 - Service messages.
 Operational notices such as material changes to these terms or this policy, security notices, account or data-retention warnings, and responses to requests you send us.
 These are necessary to operate the Service and are sent on the basis of our legitimate interest; you cannot opt out of them while you hold an account, though you can close the account at any time.